jackstapleton/rdb-autoscaling/whitepaper.md

 We then hope that the data volumes do not exceed that 16GB limit on a daily basis.

 In a scalable cluster we can begin the day with one small server (for this example a quarter of the size, 4GB).
-The RAM needed to hold real-time data in memory will grow throughout the day, and we can then step up our capacity by launching more servers.
+The RAM needed to hold real-time data in memory will grow throughout the day, as it does we can step up our capacity by launching more servers.

 | ![Large RDB Server](ref/img/ExampleCapacityComp.png) |
 |---|